ModeCyber/ModeCyber/README.md

 👀 I’m interested in showcasing my projects, learning, and giving back to the community.

-🌱 I’m currently learning everything related to securing systems and improving cybersecurity measures.
+🌱 I’m currently improving cybersecurity measures and learning everything related to securing systems.

 💞️ I’m looking to collaborate on all things security.
 Whether it's penetration testing, network security, or cybersecurity awareness, I’m in!